DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 ### 5.1 Plan a grand sensor numbering strategy

 The first step is to decide a sensor distribution strategy & numbering strategy (not set in stone) .
 A sensorCAM has 10 banks (0-9) of eight (0-7) individual sensors available (total 80).
 Each **bank** can be tested as a whole to see if ANY sensors tripped or NO sensors tripped.
-Also placing a string of sensors in a row, for example along a platform, can indicate train position with the binary bank value increasing as the train approaches a signal as it crosses sensors 0 through 7. (see **Figure 5** for examples) Sensors are generally referred to with a two digit bank/sensor designation (their bsNo.) e.g Sensor 68 and 69 are therefore invalid bs numbers, 97 is valid.
+Also placing a string of sensors in a row, for example along a platform, can indicate train position with the binary bank value increasing as the train approaches a signal as it crosses sensors 0 through 7. (see **Figure 5** for examples) Sensors are generally referred to with a two digit bank/sensor designation (their bsNo.) e.g. Sensor 68 and 69 are therefore invalid bs numbers, 97 is valid.
 Use one bank for a platform (set of 8 sensors).
 Sensor **S00** is reserved as a brightness reference sensor.
 Sensor **S06** is also RESERVED for now.
 It is suggested that user's Sensors start with bank 1, i.e. S10, S11 & upwards, with related sensors in their own bank.
 They do NOT need to be sequential (Follow the installation Guide for full details). **With the recommended definitions set up, the user does not need to remember or refer to vPins for sensorCAM sensors at all - just use the S%% identifier.**

 For an EX-Command Station (CS), the 80 sensors will have vPin numbers ranging from #00 to #79 (DECIMAL) and mapped to 80 b/s id's(S00 to S97).
 Users can use, for example, **AT(CAM 0%%)** in EXRAIL commands where a vPin ID is called for.
 For the technically minded, CS invisibly calculates vPin=BasePin+b*8+s.